hsinhaoHHuang/gamer/doc/wiki/Test-Problem-related/Test-Problems:-DiskHeating.md

    a.
 Generate the disk via modified [GALIC](https://github.com/HsunYeong/GALIC.git)
       The snapshots have the filenames `snap_XXX.hdf5`

    b.
-Set the filename, units in `get_par_ic.py` to match the GALIC set-up
+Set the filename, and units in `get_par_ic.py` to match the GALIC set-up

    c.
-Set center to be location of the soliton in `get_par_ic.py`
+Set center to be the location of the soliton in `get_par_ic.py`

    d.
 Execute `get_par_ic.py`, it will generate `PAR_IC`